Xilinx/chipscopy/README.md

 Using a simple Python API, developers can control and communicate with ChipScope® debug IP such as the Integrated Logic Analyzer (ILA), Virtual IO (VIO), device memory access, and more.

+ChipScoPy communicates with Versal devices.
+It does not work with older devices such as Ultrascale+ and 7-Series devices.

 -------------------------------------------------------------------------------

 ![](https://raw.githubusercontent.com/Xilinx/chipscopy/master/docs/images/chipscopy_overview.png)